-All of the channels within the 8A34041 derive their output frequencies from the same System APLL clock, and therefore the control words used to tune the DCOs are interchangeable.
+All of the channels within the 8A34043 derive their output frequencies from the same System APLL clock, and therefore the control words used to tune the DCOs are interchangeable.

-The 8A34041 generates up to 12 differential output clocks at any frequency from 0.5Hz to 1GHz.
+The 8A34043 generates up to four differential output clocks at any frequency from 0.5Hz to 1GHz.
 The differential outputs can support LVPECL, LVDS, HCSL, and CML.
-It generates up to 24 single-ended clocks with frequencies from 0.5Hz to 250MHz.
+It generates up to eight single-ended clocks with frequencies from 0.5Hz to 250MHz.
 LVCMOS output supports 3.3V, 2.5V, 1.8V, 1.5V, or 1.2V.
 Each output stage can be independently configured.

-Clocks generated by the 8A34041 have jitter below 150fs RMS (10kHz to 20MHz) and therefore are suitable for serial 100GBASE-R, 40GBASE-R, and lower rate interfaces.
+Clocks generated by the 8A34043 have jitter below 150fs RMS (10kHz to 20MHz) and therefore are suitable for serial 100GBASE-R, 40GBASE-R, and lower rate interfaces.

-All control and status registers are accessed through either of two I2C and SPI slave microprocessor interfaces, while the SPI interface mode supports high clock rates up to 50MHz.
+All control and status registers are accessed through the I2C / SPI slave microprocessor interface, and the SPI interface mode supports high clock rates (up to 50MHz).
 For configuring the DPLLs, the I2C master interface can automatically load a configuration from an external EEPROM after reset.
-The 8A34041 also has an internal customer definable One-Time Programmable memory with up to 16 different configurations.
+The 8A34043 also has an internal customer definable One-Time Programmable memory with up to 16 different configurations.